Johanes-Leyran/chess-game/README.md

 <hr>

-To run the game, First clone the repo and open it with your ideal Java IDE then rain `Main.java`
+To run the game, First clone the repo and open it with your ideal Java IDE then run `Main.java`